CoderMichelle/reading-notes/README.md

 ## Intelligence Can Be Developed

-## REMEMBER TO
+### REMEMBER TO ALWAYS
 * Embrace Challenges
-* persist in the face of setbacks
+* Persist in the face of setbacks
-* see effort as the path to mastery
+* See effort as the path to mastery
-*learn from criticism
+* Learn from criticism
+* Find lessons and inspriation in the success of others

 I am Michelle, I am new to Coding and I am learning.
 I am open-minded and committed.